uva-spin/TMDs/UnpolarizedTMDs_Extraction/Tests_with_E288_Kinematics/Sq_approach/New_Model_Nov_2024/README.md

 Arc | Layer1 | activ1 |Layer2 | activ2 | Layer3 | activ3  | Optimizer | Learning Rate
 26  | 112    | relu   | 32    |  relu  | 24     | relu    | adam      | 0.00771223638

+#Test27
+Implementing the constraints for S1 and S2 in which those integrals of k separately equal to 1.
+Here, I used 25 bins for k and phi

+#Test28
+Implementing f(x) values using lhapdf.
+Modified the Test27 code accordingly to test this.